andrewwlong/odsc_workshop/README.md

 ## Run Jupyter Notebook
 	$ jupyter notebook

-The main jupyter notebook we will use in this tutorial is `odsc_2018_mimic.ipynb`.
+The main jupyter notebook we will use in this tutorial is `odsc_mimic.ipynb`.
 Due to time constraints, we will skip some of the preprocessing and cleaning of the MIMIC files.
 If you are interested in a notebook that steps through these steps see `odsc_mimic_pre.ipynb`.
 Note that these same steps were then added to `odsc_utils.py`.